LeoAlexandrov/Cms/README.md

 ## Prerequisites

-Below are the necessary steps to make in order to run it in Visual Studio 2022.
+Below are the necessary steps to take in order to run it in Visual Studio 2022.

 ### Database connection

 CMS uses MS SQL database.
-Provide the connection string in `settings.json`.
+Provide the connection string in the `settings.json` file.

 ### External authorization